jhpyle/docassemble/_docs/fields.md

 {% endhighlight %}

 Signatures can be also be inserted into assembled [documents] in the same way.
-They can also be inserted into [.docx fill-in forms] and [PDF fill-in forms].
+They can also be inserted into [DOCX fill-in forms] and [PDF fill-in forms].

 On a small screen, users need as much of the screen as possible to